zackse/linux/Documentation/driver-api/usb/URB.rst

 How to do isochronous (ISO) transfers?
 ======================================

-Besides the fields present on a bulk transfer, for ISO, you also also have to set ``urb->interval`` to say how often to make transfers; it's often one per frame (which is once every microframe for highspeed devices).
+Besides the fields present on a bulk transfer, for ISO, you also have to set ``urb->interval`` to say how often to make transfers; it's often one per frame (which is once every microframe for highspeed devices).
 The actual interval used will be a power of two that's no bigger than what